-As with the Project Respect for Participant Dignity Scale, the scoring for the Respect for Dignity in Daily Life Index is summative, meaning that the score for each item is added together.
+As with the Project Respect for Participant Dignity Scale, the Respect for Dignity in Daily Life Index scoring is summative, meaning the scores for each item are added together.
 The index comprises four subscale scores, which are then summed into an overall score.

-Questions 11 and 20 must be reverse scored, meaning that in contrast to the other items, lower scores signify greater respect for dignity.
+Questions 11 and 20 must be reverse scored, meaning lower scores signify greater respect for dignity.
 These questions must be recoded before calculating the measure's total score.
-To do this, rescore responses of 1 as 5; 2 as 4; 4 as 2; and 5 as 1.
+To do this, rescore responses of 1 as 5, 2 as 4, 4 as 2, and 5 as 1.
 Scores of 3 remain unchanged.

-In cases where data are not captured for one or more questions, one of two techniques should be adopted:

-1) drop the individual from the analysis or 2) calculate the average score of the other domain items to impute the missing value (e.g., if a response to item 3 is missing, use the average score from items 1, 2, 4, 5, and 6, which are the other items in the participant behavior domain).

-The first approach is the preferred approach unless there is a high number of missing values.
+When data are missing for one or more questions, one of two techniques should be adopted: 1) drop the individual from the analysis or 2) calculate the average score of the other domain items to impute the missing value (e.g., if a response to item 3 is missing, use the average score from items 1, 2, 4, 5, and 6, the other items in the participant behavior domain).
+The first approach is preferred unless there are many missing values, which would necessitate excluding numerous individuals from the analysis.